|a. Beginning of cliff to Gelsa

 Although short, this climb is often done in 2 pitches to avoid rope drag.

-This climb is easy to recognize - about 50' past the initial boulder pile is the huge roof to the right of Disneyland.
-Broken Sling climbs the right edge of this area.
-It starts at a left-facing arete just under a right-facing corner and roof.
+This climb is easy to recognize - it is not far from where the trail brings you to the cliff, and is between the overhanging hand crack of Criss Cross Direct and the huge roof to the right of Disneyland.
+Broken Sling starts at a left-facing arete just under a right-facing corner and roof.

 P1: Locate an obvious boulder problem just right of a low roof.
 A large jug about 10' up dares you to grab it.
 The moves up through this are surprisingly tricky - you're definitely risking a twisted ankle or worse.
 You can protect with a cam on the left (tough to place) or just go for it and place a piece from the big jug.
 Borrow a crash pad or bring a beefy spotter.
 Once your feet are on the jug all is well, but there's a lot more climbing ahead.